 - 9.1.
-Procedures for major internal and external publication development, review, and printing are the responsibility of the Office of Advancement and Communications staff. - 9.2.
-The Office of Advancement and Communications staff must approve in advance any request for the use, copying, or reprinting of any PCC publication or part of a publication by a non-College organization (see Policy 2.15 Publications). - 9.3.
-External publications must be approved by the Office of Advancement and Communications staff and must comply with all legal and institutional requirements before they can be printed or produced. - 9.3.1.
-Most internal publications (those distributed on campus) and any publications generated for instructional use do not require the approval of the Office of Advancement and Communications staff unless they will be distributed to the general public at on-campus functions, e.g., honor society induction ceremonies, student performances, graduations. - 9.3.1.1.
-These items will be considered external publications and will require prior approval by the Office of Advancement and Communications staff. - 9.3.2.
-Templates created by the Office of Advancement and Communications are available on the College's shared drive. - 9.3.2.1.
+Procedures for major internal and external publication development, review, and printing are the responsibility of the Marketing and Communications department. - 9.2.
+The Marketing and Communications department must approve in advance any request for the use, copying, or reprinting of any PCC publication or part of a publication by a non-College organization (see Policy 2.15 Publications). - 9.3.
+External publications must be approved by the Marketing and Communications department and must comply with all legal and institutional requirements before they can be printed or produced. - 9.3.1.
+Most internal publications (those distributed on campus) and any publications generated for instructional use do not require the approval of the Marketing and Communications department unless they will be distributed to the general public at on-campus functions, e.g., honor society induction ceremonies, student performances, graduations. - 9.3.1.1.
+These items will be considered external publications and will require prior approval by the Marketing and Communications department. - 9.3.2.
+Templates created by the Marketing and Communications department are available on the College's intranet. - 9.3.2.1.
 These templates include full College branding and are available for letterhead, envelopes, business cards, email signatures, screensavers, online meeting backgrounds, agendas, flyers, and slide decks. - 9.4.
-The Office of Advancement and Communications staff will provide advice and review for any publications upon request.
+Marketing and Communications department will provide advice and review for any publications upon request via the online marketing request form found on the employees' page of the College's website.

-- 9.4.1.
-Requests must be made in advance to allow adequate time for review. - Section 10: Required Statements - 10.1.
-PCC must publish the following accreditation statement in the College Catalog and on its website verbatim: - 10.1.1.
-Piedmont Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
-Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the accreditation of Piedmont Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org). - 10.2.
+9.4.1.
+Requests must be made in advance to allow adequate time for review.

+Section 10: Required Statements

+- 10.1.
+PCC must publish any statements required by our accrediting agency in the College Catalog and on its website. - 10.2.
 PCC will include a statement of nondiscrimination on its website and other publications as appropriate. - 10.2.1.
-Piedmont Community College does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President, Administrative Services, P.O.
+No person shall be excluded from participation in, denied the benefits of, or otherwise be subjected to discrimination regarding any activity and no individual will be denied employment at PCC on the grounds of race, color, religion, sex, national origin, or any other legally protected status. - 10.2.2.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President, Administrative Services/CFO, P.O.
 Box 1197, Roxboro, NC 27573-1197, (336) 599-1181.
 For further information on notice of non-discrimination, the OCR office for North Carolina is located at: Washington DC (Metro), Office for Civil Rights, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-1475; Telephone Number: (202) 453-6020; e-mail: OCR.DC@ed.gov.